congajs/bass-express-session/README.md

         # configure the options
         options:
             ttl: 300                            # time to live, in seconds
-            bass: {$bass}               # reference to the bass service (or bass.createSession() instance)
+            bass: ${bass.listener::getBass}     # reference to the bass service (or bass.createSession() instance)
             manager: session.manager            # the bass manager to use
             document: Session                   # the document used for sessions
             expireField: expiresAt              # the field in the document that contains the expiration date
             dataField: data                     # the field that holds all the session data
 ```

 # Install With NPM